shierc/oTree/blog.md

 #### 2015-09-24: New version available

 We have released a new version of otree-core.
-It contains various bugfixes, as well as the following changes:
+It is mostly a bugfix release, but has a few new features.
+Here are some notable changes:

 * More informative error message when there is a `TemplateSyntaxError`
 * Fixed an error some users had when upgrading otree-core: `ImportError: no module named related`.